Aquamarine Fukushima: Exhibits

 The aquarium highlights the sea life in the Shiome Sea, where rivers flow into the sea and meet the collision of the Kuroshio and Oyashio ocean currents.

 The centerpiece tank, "The Sea of tide", holds 2050 m3 and contains a triangular tunnel that separates two tanks with different water temperatures (the two currents).

 In the main tank, Saury and Tuna are exhibited on the Kuroshio side, and the theme is the rules of the ocean in the natural world where strong ones survive.

 The aquarium includes a botanical garden on the fourth floor that shows the plant life of Fukushima, and from which visitors can see the top of the main tank.
-In 2009 and 2020, aquariums succeeded in raising Indo-Pacific sailfish for two months.

-Aquariums are also focused on education about evolution.
-The coelacanth exhibition area holds multiple frozen specimens of West Indian Ocean coelacanth and Indonesian coelacanth.
-Succeeded in underwater photography of the world's second coelacanth in the Indonesian waters.
-In Aquamarine Fukushima, a coelacanth robot that reproduces the movements of the coelacanth skeleton and muscles is installed.

 The aquarium has the world's largest touch pool of 4,500 m2.
 There are also a variety of experience programs such as a fishing pond where you can experience charcoal grilling and canning.